KubeRocketCI/docs/versioned_docs/version-3.9.0/operator-guide/auth/configure-keycloak-oidc-eks.md

 ## Changing the Lifespan of an Access Token

 By default, the Keycloak token has a lifespan of 5 minutes.
-To modify this duration, please refer to the guidelines outlined in this [document](ui-portal-oidc#changing-the-lifespan-of-an-access-token).
+To modify this duration refer to the guidelines outlined in this [document](ui-portal-oidc#changing-the-lifespan-of-an-access-token).

 ## Related Articles